 The immigrants arrived at their yet unnamed future settlement on Christmas Eve, 1854 where Father Moczygemba celebrated their first Mass in Texas, at midnight, under a large oak tree.
 They named the settlement Panna Maria (Virgin Mary in Polish) and established the Immaculate Conception Church, the first Polish parish in the United States.
-In the following years, immigrants from the Silesian region settled in other areas of Texas where they established parishes in Cestohowa, Kosciusko, Bandera, St. Hedwig, Falls City, Yorktown, San Antonio, Meyersville, Las Gallinas, White Deer, and McCook.
+In the following years, immigrants from the Polish region of Silesia settled in other areas of Texas where they established parishes in Cestohowa, Kosciusko, Bandera, St. Hedwig, Falls City, Yorktown, San Antonio, Meyersville, Las Gallinas, White Deer, and McCook.

 The Polish Heritage Center at Panna Maria will relate the story of the Polish immigration to Texas and the subsequent “Polish Renaissance” that began in the late 1960s that rekindled a new generation’s interest in their Polish heritage.
 The stories told in the Center will serve as a mirror that reflects the history of the Polish people in South Texas, our place in American history, and our bedrock foundation found in faith, family, and community.